ducksonmoon/ducksonmoon.github.io/src/posts/reactive-programming-from-scratch-in-javascript.md

 ## Deeper Dive: Advanced Operators & Patterns

 Operators in libraries like RxJS can get very sophisticated.
-Understanding these at a conceptual level helps a lot, even if you don’t memorize every operator.
+Understanding these at a conceptual level helps a lot, even if you don't memorize every operator.

 ### Flattening Operators (mergeMap, switchMap, etc.)